bensivo/mapo/tests/manual-tests.md

     G: I have a edge
     W: I select the edge and press "d"
     T: the edge is deleted

+Label edge:
+    G: I have an edge
+    W: I double click on the edge
+    T: I enter 'edit-text' mode and can start typing.

+Finish label edge (click):
+    G: I an editing the label of an edge
+    W: I click outside the label
+    T: I exit editing, and the label is rendered on the edge

+Finish label edge (Esc):
+    G: I an editing the label of an edge
+    W: I press 'Escape'
+    T: I exit editing, and the label is rendered on the edge

+Update label edge:
+    G: I have an edge with an existing label
+    W: I double click the arrow, or the text
+    T: I enter 'edit-text' mode and can start typing.
+The exiting text should be pre-loaded
 ```

 ## Pan